slimndap/wp-browsertest/README.md

 wp-browserstack
 ===============

-BrowserStack plugin for Wordpres.
+BrowserStack plugin for Wordpress.
 Opens the current page in BrowserStack.